About Me And Why I Am A Professional Traveller

 One lady came up to me in tears saying it was never something she would have know about or thought to do on her own, and she wasn’t really a bird watcher but it made her holiday.
 I love doing those sorts of things for people and we call came back to the hotel.

-About Me – Travel Style
+7. About Me – My Travel Style

 - Hotel rather than hostel.